 These puppies are still overseas.
-They will be old enough to travel in March 2021 after completing the new EU paperwork demands.
+They will be old enough to travel soon at 4 months old, after completing the new EU paperwork demands.

 So that we will be able to find them homes in the UK, we are now inviting people who would like to register their interest to fill in an application form.